shandesa/KFLab/mnist/README.md

 parameter storage` and uses these parameters to predict the image and send the response back to the `client`.

+## GKE Specific Structure
-![Google Kubernetes Engine Schematic](pictures/gke_schematic.png?raw=true "GKE Schematic of MNIST application")
+![Google Kubernetes Engine Schematic](pictures/gke_schematic.png?raw=true "GKE Schematic of MNIST application") The exact implementation on GKE looks somewhat like the above image.
+There are multiple `tf-worker`, `tf-master`, and `tf-ps` (parameter server) pods that form the `train` stage.
+The exact number of replicas for each pod is outside the scope of this document and _is a hyperparameter to be played with in order to scale this application_.
+The parameter are then stored on an `NFS` persistent volume.
+Finally, multiple `tf-serve` pods implement the `serve` stage.
+The `Browser/App` (outside the logical GKE cluster where the `train` and `serve` stages run) connects with the `serve` stage to get a prediction of an image.

 # Prerequisites